hamzaziizzz/Cold-Email-Generator/README.md

 ## 📫 Contact

-For inquiries or support, reach out to [Hamza](https://github.com/hamzaziizzz) or open an issue in the repository.
+For inquiries or support, reach out to [Hamza Aziz](https://github.com/hamzaziizzz) or open an issue in the repository.

 ## 🌐 Live Demo

-If hosted, include a live demo link:
+Live demo link:
 [Demo Link](https://cold-email-generation.streamlit.app/)

 ---